 - Some people can have damage to the heart after radiotherapy to the left breast but this is very rare

 Breast swelling and pain can happen for up to a year after radiotherapy.
 Other side-effects can happen months or even years after treatment.
 Read more about radiotherapy side-effects and tips to help with them.

 If you feel unwell or have any other side-effects or symptoms, during or at any time after treatment, tell your doctor, nurse or radiation therapist.

 Internal radiotherapy (brachytherapy or interstitial radiotherapy)

 Brachytherapy gives a high dose of radiation to a small area.
 It’s usually given after breast surgery.

-Small radioactive pellets are put into your breast near where the tumour was removed and left for a few days or a few minutes, depending on the dose or radiation.
-Most people have up to ten treatments.
+Small radioactive pellets are put into your breast near where the tumour was removed and left for a few days or a few minutes, depending on the dose of radiation.
+Most people have up to 10 treatments.

 The pellets are put in through small tubes (catheters) called applicators, which are put into your breast under local or general anaesthetic.
 You will have a CT scan to check the tubes are in the right place.